lxcid/sgbusroutes/README.markdown

 ## The rationale (Why another project?): ##

  * I am a rubyist and I don't want to install node.js.
 (Don't feel like installing due to some pass horror with compiling it.)
- * The solution cheeaun proposed are custom json format.
+ * The solution Cheeaun proposed are custom json format.
 I wanted a KML format similar to the bus routes from http://publictransport.sg/.
  * I want to feed this to the KMLViewer from Apple's sample project.
 (In hackish mode so didn't want to write a parser for Cheeaun's data structure, although it won't be hard)

 ## Limitation: ##

- * The final data structure by Cheeaun is superior than the one provided here.
-(Although you can reconstruct back the data structure by modifying the merge-bus-routes-with-bus-stops.rb a bit.)
- * I do not differentiate between the different bus routes (route 1 and sometimes route 2) in the final output format, KML.
-(I don't know if KML can do that or not though)
+ * Final format not pars-able.
+(Although I can spend some time updating the data structure)
  * I have very limited knowledge of KML so implementation might be hackish.
  * No shebang. :P